Pages

 Miklós Peternák Anthology of Forgotten Thoughts

-As I was not able to attend this year's Ars Electronica, so I do not know "who owns the truth", as that was a topic there.
-The secret was probably revealed there, but I learned to care more about what the truth is than who owns it.
-People of my age, who were active even in the late 1970s, as well as during the last decade of the socialist regimes in the middle of Europe, may remember that it was a wishful thinking to hope that the system will collapse during their lifetime.
-Around 1989/1990 as a sudden event, it happened with a promise that normality finally arrived.
+As I was not able to attend this year's Ars Electronica, so I do not know "who owns the truth," as that was a topic there.
+The secret was probably revealed there, but I have learned to care more about what the truth is than who owns it.
+People of my age, who were active even in the late 1970s, as well as during the last decade of the socialist regimes in central Europe, may remember that it was wishful thinking to hope that the system will collapse during their lifetime.
+Around 1989/1990 as a sudden event, it happened with a promise that normality had finally arrived.

 2025-07-16